stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 I awoke abruptly from a horrible dream and stared wildly about.
-Then, seeing the high, arched ceiling and the narrow stained windows of my friend&rsquo;s room, a flood of uneasy revelation coursed over me; and I knew that all of Andrew&rsquo;s hopes had been realized.
+Then, seeing the high, arched ceiling and the narrow stained windows of my friend's room, a flood of uneasy revelation coursed over me; and I knew that all of Andrew's hopes had been realized.
 I lay supine in a large bed, the posts of which reared upward in dizzy perspective; while on vast shelves about the chamber were the familiar books and antiques I was accustomed to seeing in that secluded corner of the crumbling and ancient mansion which had formed our joint home for many years.